 - Hourly / - BiWeekly /

-Assessments Assistant Supervisor, Class B is the administrative and supervisory level of work in the field of real property and commercial property assessments for tax assessment purposes.
+An Assessments Assistant Supervisor, Class B is one of three administrative and supervisory levels of work in the field of real property and commercial property assessments for tax assessment purposes.
 Employees in this classification serve as assistants to the Supervisor of Assessments in designated counties and assist in overseeing the day-to-day operations of the local assessment office.
 Employees in this classification assist in the supervision of all professional, technical and clerical personnel.

-Employees receive managerial supervision from the Supervisor of Assessments.
+Employees in this classification receive managerial supervision from the Supervisor of Assessments.
 The work may require travel throughout Maryland.

-Assessor Manager, Real Property and Assessments Assistant Supervisor, Class A, B, and C are differentiated on the basis of the scope of managerial responsibility.
-Assessor Manager, Real Property manages lower-level Assessors through the direct supervision of Assessor Supervisors, Real Property and Commercial and Industrial Assessors.
-Assessments Assistant Supervisors, Class A, B, and C are responsible for assisting the Supervisor of Assessments in managing the entire day-to-day operations of a local assessment office in a designated county.
-Assessments Assistant Supervisors, Class A, B, and C and Supervisor of Assessments are differentiated on the basis of the scope of managerial responsibility.
-The Assessments Assistant Supervisors, Class A, B, and C assists the Supervisor of Assessments in the management of local assessment office operations.
-The Supervisor of Assessments is responsible for managing the entire daily operations and staff of a local assessment office.
+The Assessments Assistant Supervisor, Class A, B and C are differentiated from the Assessor Manager, Real Property in that the Assessments Assistant Supervisor, Class A, B and C are responsible for assisting the Supervisor of Assessments in managing the entire day-to-day operations of a local assessment office in a designated county while the Assessor Manager, Real Property manages lower-level Assessors through the direct supervision of Assessor Supervisors, Real Property and Commercial and Industrial Assessors.
+The Assessments Assistant Supervisors, Class A, B, and C are differentiated from the Supervisor of Assessments in that the Supervisor of Assessments is responsible for managing the entire daily operations and staff of a local assessment office.

 Assists the Supervisor of Assessments in the management of a local office of assessments;

 Assists in the development and implementation of local office policy and procedures;